Mass injury return a warning for Ruben Amorim ahead of his Manchester United reign

 The mass injury return at Manchester United raises alarm, despite it being a positive occurrence ahead of a fresh start under Ruben Amorin.

-The atmosphere at the Theatre of dreams is filled with optmism and determination as players and the new set of coaching staff look to get the new era underway in the best fashion possible.
+The atmosphere at the Theatre of Dreams is filled with optimism and determination as players and the new set of coaching staff look to get the new era underway in the best fashion possible.

-Ahead of return of club football this week, Ruben Amorim held his first training session with the team on Monday, and the turn out was quite impressive, with a lot of first team players involved despite the ongoing international break.
+Ahead of the return of club football this week, Ruben Amorim held his first training session with the team on Monday, and the turnout was quite impressive, with a lot of first-team players involved despite the ongoing international break.

 Since the departure of Sir Alex Ferguson in the summer of 2013, many of the managers let off by Manchester United have failed as a result of players' rebellion.

-More than a decade later and it has turned into a cycle.
+More than a decade later, it has turned into a cycle.
 Albeit it wasn't the highlight of Ten Hag’s departure, recent activities tell different stories.

 Manchester United players who return to training

-He sustained a back injury a preseason friendly clash with Arsenal in the summer, missed four months and failed to play under Ten Hag, who was the manager that brought him to Old Trafford.
+He sustained a back injury in a preseason friendly clash with Arsenal in the summer, missed four months, and failed to play under Ten Hag, who was the manager who brought him to Old Trafford.

 Luke Shaw was also in training.
-The Englishman has not feature at all this season, having been ruled out with a calf injury since August, albeit he featured for Three Lions in the European Championship, he hasn't play for the club since February.
+The Englishman has not featured at all this season, having been ruled out with a calf injury since August, although he featured for the Three Lions in the European Championship, he hasn't played for the club since February.

 The 19-year-old is also back in training and expected back in action when play resumes.
-Other players who pickrd up minor injuries lately are also back in training, Mason Mount and Antony.
+Other players who picked up minor injuries lately are also back in training, Mason Mount and Antony.

-Harry Maguire and Victor Lindelof, the latter who suffered a leg injury while playing for Sweden against Slovakia during the international break remain the two first team players on the injury list at Manchester United.
+Harry Maguire and Victor Lindelof, the latter whom suffered a leg injury while playing for Sweden against Slovakia during the international break, remain the two first-team players on the injury list at Manchester United.

 The signs are great at the start, just as it was when other managers started their reign, so it is no reason to get carried away.

-In addition, the likes of Marcus Rashford, who was very underwhelming for a significant period under Erik Ten Hag has also been active on social media following the first session under Amorim, commending the ways of the Portuguese.
+In addition, the likes of Marcus Rashford, who was very underwhelming for a significant period under Erik Ten Hag, have also been active on social media following the first session under Amorim, commending the ways of the Portuguese.

-That is how it started against the past managers too, so Amorim have to learn and know the ways that work well around the club, and safeguard himself.
+That is how it started against the past managers, too, so Amorim has to learn and know the ways that work well around the club, and safeguard himself.

-A huge task awaits the Portuguese tactician in Old Trafford and albeit the pressure has been calmed by Ruud van Nistelrooy, the early days don't really matter but they will decide the end, and how long his reign will last.
+A huge task awaits the Portuguese tactician in Old Trafford, and although the pressure has been calmed by Ruud van Nistelrooy, the early days don't matter, but they will decide the end, and how long his reign will last.

-He will need to lecture on getting the job done while doing the difficult job of keeping things together at a club where rebellion has denied his predecessors the chance to succeed on long-term.
+He will need to lecture on getting the job done while doing the difficult job of keeping things together at a club where rebellion has denied his predecessors the chance to succeed in the long term.